IgorRubinovich/ir-select/readme.md

 * use ironSelect.select = [<array of value objects>] to set selection during runtime

 This component is functional but is still a work in progress.
+Comments and support are welcome.

+# Style
+Some styling is set internally.
+As `iron-select-item` elements live in the Light DOM they may be styled by component user just like any element.

+The intent is to make the component fully customizable.

+# Setting selected values
+** Using DOM **: Upon initialization (on 'ready') iron-select will pick up its Light DOM for `iron-select-item` elements and update its value accordingly.
+Attaching iron-select

+** Using select property **: Assign an array of objects to the `select` property to entirely replace the current selection.

 # Dynamic integration
 Use `.value` property, it's always up to date.
-You may want to subscribe to the `'change'` event on the component and process `.value` there.
+You may want to listen to the `'change'` event on the component and process `.value` in the event handler.

 <a name="native-form-integration"/>
 # Native form integration